raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-Here's some other effects you can create using the Paint editor.
-Which ones fit into your project idea?
+Here's some other effects you can create in the Paint editor.
+Use them is they fit into your project idea.

 --- collapse ---
 ---